Castigavi/FLEP_Reverb_Test/README.md

 https://www.youtube.com/watch?v=PVvPyzMuelE

-* - The link redirects to my github page with the project I used to test FLEP reverb.
-It is possible that in future I might do more changes to those presets.
-All the changes will be visible on develop branch before merging with master.

 P.S. - I know this looks like a tutorial and I even thought about putting it there, BUT this stuff is still WIP, I might still be making changes to it and moreover, I would absolutely love insight from the community how can I perfect the presets.
 Most threads in tutorial section are closed so that would be impossible.
 If a mod feels like this stuff belongs somewhere else though feel free to move it. :)

 IMPORTANT: